 In our second example, the goal is to make user home directories stored on the host available on client servers, while allowing trusted administrators of those client servers the access they need to conveniently manage users.

-To do this, we’ll export the
+To do this, you’ll export the

 Next, we’ll dive into the NFS configuration file to set up the sharing of these resources.